cinemascience/cinema_debye_scherrer/README.md

 ## Adding a new dataset to the viewer

 Paths to datasets and information how to view each dataset is stored in the ``databases.json`` in the top-level of this repository.
-We include a few examples inside ``databases.json`` that visualize the example dataset in several configurations.
 To add a new Cinema database to be visualized with Cinema:Debye-Scherrer you must add the path to the Cinema database to ``databases.json``.

 Below, we describe the attributes that describe the attributes in ``databases.json`` that should be added for a new dataset.